glassroom/heinsen_routing/README.md

 ### Routing Sequences of Varying Length

 If you set `n_inp` equal to -1, `EfficientVectorRouting` routes input sequences of *any* length, limited only by available memory, to output sequences of fixed length.
+If the order of input vectors matters, embed position information in them beforehand.
 Train the module with input sequences of varying lengths and it will learn to predict (explain) them.
+Here, we route sequences of random length:

 ```python